xxh/xxh/README.md

 This is experimental magic.
 Please read the text below twice.

-If you have a shell access on the host or you're in docker container and you can't ssh to it then you can download and build hermetic xxh environment inplace.
-The `xxh local` command works exectly like `xxh remote_host` and creates hermetic environment in `~/.xxh` by default.
+If you have shell access on the host or you're in a docker container and you can't ssh to it then you can download and build hermetic xxh environment inplace.
+The `xxh local` command works exectly like `xxh remote_host` and creates a hermetic environment in `~/.xxh` by default.

-At this time we haven't portable build tools like `git`, `wget`, `curl`, `tar` and others which could be required by xxh packages build scripts.
-The `xxh local` expects the tools are on host.
+At this time we don't have portable build tools like `git`, `wget`, `curl`, `tar` and others which could be required by some xxh package build scripts.
+When running `xxh local` it is expected that the tools are present on the host.

-To run xxh inplace on Linux x86_64 just copy and paste this bash commands:
+To run xxh inplace on Linux x86_64 just copy and paste these bash commands:
 ```bash
 XH=~/.xxh \
  && XD=https://github.com/xxh/xxh-portable/raw/master/result/xxh-portable-musl-alpine-Linux-x86_64.tar.gz \